edgardimas/Teacher-Student-Quiz/README.md

 Teacher Program -> Read .txt file and then put the code inside into a struct and then put their scores in the .txt file.

+in this program there are only 3 students:
+Edgar, Student number = 123.
+Refan, Student number = 321.
+Andre, Student number = 213.

 However, this program still have weakness, such as the student could just copy paste their friend's answer. to anticipate that, in the future i will add more feature such as encrypted code, so that a student could only answer through the progtam given by the teacher.